tjcchen/rabbitMQ/toturials/chap7.md

 - Each message is processed by only one consumer
 - This enables load balancing and parallel processing

+## Exchange Type: Fanout

+In RabbitMQ, a `fanout exchange` is a type of exchange that broadcasts all messages it receives to all queues bound to it, regardless of the routing key.
+It's a simple and powerful way to distribute the same message to multiple consumers.
+Think of it like a public announcement system: when a message is sent to the fanout exchange, every listener (queue) gets a copy.

 ## Pub/Sub Pattern Diagram